-Stage II adenocarcinoma of the colon is a common and frequently curable cancer.
+Stage II adenocarcinoma of the colon is a common and curable cancer.
 Depending on features of the cancer, 60-75% of patients are cured without evidence of cancer recurrence following treatment with surgery alone.
-Stage II cancer can be further divided into three stages: IIA, IIB, and IIC.
-In Stage IIA, the tumor has grown through the outermost layers of the colon into tissues surrounding the colon.
-In Stages IIB and IIC, the involvement of other tissues and organs is more extensive.
-Stage II colon cancer does not, however, involve the lymph nodes or distant parts of the body.
+Stage II cancer can be further divided into two stages, Stage IIA and Stage IIB.
+In Stage IIA, the tumor has grown through the outermost layers of the colon but is confined to the colon.
+In Stage IIB, the tumor has grown through the colon wall and has extended to adjacent tissues or organs.
+In both stages, there are no lymph nodes containing tumor cells and no distant metastases.

 Despite undergoing complete surgical removal of the cancer, 25-40% of patients with Stage II colon carcinoma experience recurrence of their cancer.
 Typically, cancer recurs because there are small amounts of cancer that had spread outside the colon and were not removed by surgery.
 These cancer cells cannot be detected with any of the currently available tests.
 Undetectable areas of cancer outside the colon are referred to as micrometastases.
 The presence of micrometastases causes the relapses that follow surgical treatment.
 An effective treatment is needed to eliminate micrometastases and improve cure rates of Stage II cancer.
 Efforts are currently underway to find such a therapy.